mie-lab/mobility_generation/README.md

 ```shell
 python preprocess\10_geolife.py --epsilon 20
 ```
 for obtaining the staypoints and location sequences for the geolife dataset.
 Note that the locations are directly generated from user tracking data, without the s2geometry projection.
-The process takes 15-30min. `loc_geolife.csv` and `sp_geolife_all.csv` will be created under `data/` folder.
+The process takes 15 - 30 minutes. `loc_geolife.csv` and `sp_geolife_all.csv` will be created under `data/` folder.

 - run
 ```shell